-Enfield Educational Psychology Service has a telephone support line for any parent or carer of a child living in Enfield or attending a school in Enfield.
+Enfield EPS has a telephone support line for any parent or carer of a child living in Enfield or attending a school in Enfield.
 This is a confidential space for parents and carers to talk about any concerns they have for their child’s wellbeing, learning or behaviour.
 Signposting information is also provided.

 When will educational psychologists become involved with a child or young person?